Rach1997/dental-stories-blog/content/blog/mouth-ulcers.md

  There might be various causes of mouth ulcers:

- 1. Sharp teeth cusp irritating the soft tissues.
+*  Sharp teeth cusp irritating the soft tissues.

- 2. Accidental cheek or tongue biting.
+*  Accidental cheek or tongue biting.

- 3. Extra hot or spicy food consumption.
+*  Extra hot or spicy food consumption.

- 5. Tobacco chewing habit.
+*  Tobacco chewing habit.

- 6. Due to brushing harshly.
+*  Due to brushing harshly.

 Other causes maybe :

- 1. Deficiency of vitamin B12 or iron deficiency.
+*  Deficiency of vitamin B12 or iron deficiency.

- 2. Viral infections such as herpes simplex virus causing cold sores. ( These are contagious, mostly accompanied with severe pain, blisters, fever,tiredness)
+*  Viral infections such as herpes simplex virus causing cold sores. ( These are contagious, mostly accompanied with severe pain, blisters, fever,tiredness)

- 3. Constant irritation due to braces or I'll fitting dentures.
+*   Constant irritation due to braces or I'll fitting dentures.

- 4. Underlying gastrointestinal disease like crohn disease.
+*  Underlying gastrointestinal disease like crohn disease.
+*  Long term stress.

      Certain types of ulcers- apthous Ulcers occur frequently without any cause and are mostly found in 20% of the population.